eyiv/ducky-css/README.md

 .class:
 bgColor = blue
 ```

+**Note**: All the CSS values you use are the same as in normal CSS

 ---
 #### Setup
+<sub> **Note**: If you don't want to read all this, there's an Example folder in the repository that has the setup and example usage there for you </sub>

 Add a script module to your HTML file:
 ```html
 <script src="index.js" type="module"></script>